cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-ratelimited.md

 The Client includes the per-Aggregator challenge in token issuance requests to the {{!DAP}} infrastructure.
-The client MUST obtain a fixed number of authentication tokens per Aggregator, at a time not associated with the {{!DAP}} upload.
-This can be at random times, or at fixed intervals, as long as the acquisition time cannot be linked to a specific {{!DAP}} upload.
+The client MUST obtain a fixed number of tokens per Aggregator, at a time not associated with the
+{{!DAP}} upload.
+This can be at random times, or at fixed intervals, as long as the acquisition time cannot be linked to a specific {{!DAP}}
+upload.
 This disassociation is important to mitigate timing attacks.
+See
-See {{timing-token-issuance}} for security considerations on this.
+{{timing-token-issuance}} for security considerations on this.

 ## Report creation

-{{fig-reportauth-extension}} shows an overview of the DAP report structure.
-This extension (ReportAuth) is added to the upload extensions section of each Aggregator's input share in the upload report, as defined in {{!DAP, Section 4.3.3}}.
+{{fig-RatedLimitedReport-extension}} shows an overview of the DAP report structure.
+This extension (RatedLimitedReport) is added to the upload extensions section of each Aggregator's input share in the upload report, as defined in {{!DAP, Section 4.3.3}}.

 ~~~
 +----------------------------------------------------------+